jfreeze/phoenix-config-for-tailwind/README.md

 Since `purgecss` cannot pick up classes defined in Elixir code, such as `class: "bg-blue-200"`, these classes are added to the `whitelist.js` file via the `gen_whitelist.ex` task.
 I add the alias below and run the `MIX_ENV=prod mix css.update` to my deploy scripts to ensure that all used classes exist in production.

-If you have other complicated class generation (e.g., computed classes or stored in variables), you may want to add a whitelist.html.eex file and just add any computed class there.
+If you have other complicated class generation (e.g., computed classes or classes stored in variables), you may want to add a whitelist.html.eex file and just add any computed class there.

 # Suggested mix alias to add
 ```